P8000: The terminal

 The P8000 terminal served as the input and output device of the P8000.
 It consisted of a green screen, a keyboard and a controller.
 The terminal could operate as an ADM-31 or VT100.
 It could switch between two character sets, which were stored in separate EPROMs.
 The interface operated in either V.24 or IFSS mode.
 The controller was based on a U884 and the graphics controller on o KR580WG75 (Intel 8275) chip.
 It used a piezoelectric speaker to issue audible alerts.

 P8000 Compact

 Developed in 1989, the P8000 Compact was an enhanced version of the P8000.
-In this system the Winchester disk controller and hard drive were contained within in the housing of the host computer, eliminating the extra cabinet.
+In this system the Winchester disk controller and hard drive were contained within the housing of the host computer, eliminating the extra cabinet.
 In contrast to the P8000, the P8000 Compact was a 16-bit system with a battery-backed real-time clock standard.
 Optionally the P8000 Compact was also available with a third CPU, the U80601 (Intel 80286 clone).
 The P8000 Compact was the last computer developed by EAW.